Most Recent UFO Sightings in Wisconsin

 UFOSNW describes how a professional photographer was shooting rural landscapes.
-When the photographer was reviewing the photo of a small rural church, he noticed four white object.
-He at first tested to see if these were the result of a lens flare, but ruled it out.
+When the photographer was reviewing the photo of a small rural church, he noticed four white objects.
+He at first tested to see if these were the result of a lens flare but ruled it out.
 He showed the photo to other professional photographers, and they agreed it wasn't a lens flare.

 A Wisconsin couple was awakened by bright lights shining in through their bedroom windows around 9 pm.
 The wife got up to investigate and saw a white-yellow light that was so bright she couldn't look directly at it.